Boundary Energy-Momentum Tensors for Asymptotically Flat Spacetimes

 For $d=2$, we cannot algebraically solve for $S^{(1)}$ and $P^{(1)}_\rho=h^\mu_\rho v^\nu\Pi^{(1)}_{\mu\nu}$ and these are related to the Bondi mass and angular momentum aspect in a manner that we will see below.
 They obey the Bondi mass and angular momentum loss equations.
 One of the main results of this work is that we can write those as diffeomorphism Ward identities or, in other words, as conservation equations of a boundary EMT-news complex (see equations \eqref{eq:diffeoWtimeproj} and \eqref{eq:diffeoWIspatialproj} below).

 \textbf{Boundary variations and Ward identities.} Before we consider the definition of a boundary energy-momentum tensor in GR let us first consider what to expect.
-To this end, consider some action functional $S[\tau,h,C]$ of the boundary data $\tau_\mu, h_{\mu\nu}$ and $ C_{\mu\nu}$~\footnote{A similar field-theoretical setting was recently studied in \cite{Fiorucci:2025twa}.}.
+To this end, consider some action functional $S[\tau,h,C]$ of the boundary data $\tau_\mu, h_{\mu\nu}$ and $ C_{\mu\nu}$.
 We will consider $d=1,2$ where for $d=1$ any spatial STF tensor is zero.
 Let us define the responses as

 where $T^\mu$ is the energy current and $T^{\mu\nu}$ the momentum-stress tensor (see for example~\cite{deBoer:2020xlc}).
 Because $C_{\mu\nu}$ is spatial and STF the variation of $C_{\mu\nu}$ is not fully arbitrary.
 We can require $S^{\mu\nu}$ to be spatial and STF without loss of generality~\footnote{Anything of the form $\left(Xh^{\mu\nu}+Y^\mu v^\mu\right)\delta C_{\mu\nu}$ can be absorbed into $T^\mu$ and $T^{\mu\nu}$.}.
 As we will see, the response $S^{\mu\nu}$ to varying the shear is the news tensor.